yingkitw/minimal-agentic/README.md

 will only use the basic watsonx.ai api.

-## Pattern
+## Agentic Patterns

-target to implement 4 pattern
+target to implement 4 agentic patterns

 ### 1) Reflection